mrind3v/learn-pytorch/README.md

 ## Project Overview

 This repository is a concise guide to PyTorch for Deep Learning.
-Our goal is to create an accessible resource that helps learners understand both the PyTorch library and the fundamental concepts of deep learning.
+My goal is to create an accessible resource that helps learners understand both the PyTorch library and the fundamental concepts of deep learning.

 ## Objectives